Rachel Brehm, LMHC

 Experience

-Before becoming a therapist, I worked in development at several child welfare nonprofits, an experience that deeply shaped my understanding of trauma, resilience, and the importance of healthy relationships.
+Before becoming a therapist, I worked in nonprofit development at multiple organizations supporting children who have experienced abuse and neglect.
+This experience deeply shaped my understanding of trauma and resilience and the importance of advocacy work.

 I earned my B.S. in Education from the University of Texas at Austin (hook ‘em!), with a concentration in Youth and Social Services and a minor in Communication Studies.
 I later completed my M.A. in Mental Health Counseling at City College of New York, where I received comprehensive clinical training in evidence-based therapeutic practice.